 Although music, the arts, volunteer projects and sports are a prominent feature of college life, there are opportunities to participate in these activities on a higher level, representing the University itself.
 You could play sport in Palatinate purple for Team Durham; write for one of the oldest student newspapers in the country; climb mountains, wear fancy dress, or hitchhike for DUCK; or play for one of our many professional standard orchestras.

 Durham City is home to the wonderful Durham Cathedral and Castle Heritage Site which lies at the heart of a county where breathtaking countryside and dramatic coastline are dotted with cultural treasures.
 It is easily identified with the University and vice-versa.
 Durham is a charming city, home to many quaint cafés and tearooms, vintage clothing stores and shops dedicated to national brands.
 Although small, it does have a variety of pubs, bars and nightclubs, which are very popular with our undergraduates in particular!

 Newcastle is 15 minutes away by train and can offer you even more entertainment.
 There are excellent connections to all parts of the country so regardless where you live you can easily find your way to Durham.
 Despite its size, it fits all needs and tastes which will definitely make it a landmark of your personal and professional life.

-Throughout its attractions, there is the Oriental Museum closely linked with the Archaeology Department.
+Durham's attractions include the Oriental Museum, which is closely linked with the Archaeology Department.
 This is a unique landmark of Durham City and part of the learning and teaching attractions for archaeology students and staff as it provides invaluable practical experiences throughout your studies.